Skip to content

 $ kaddo scan

-# Create a lightweight work item, then detect drift
+# Create a work item from the roadmap, then detect drift

 $ kaddo guard